Cortizo Bifold Doors Cost UK 2026: Full Price Guide

 All prices below are fully installed including supply, survey, manufacture, installation, FENSA certification, 10-year CPA insurance-backed guarantee, and waste removal.
 Prices reflect current UK market conditions for 2026.

-The COR-80 is Cortizo's industrial-style bifold system — slim sightlines, thermal break, PAS 24 certified and manufactured to any RAL colour.
+The Bi-fold Plus Door is Cortizo's premium bifold system: slim sightlines, thermal break, PAS 24 certified and manufactured to any RAL colour.

 - 2-panel, 2.4m opening: £3,500 – £4,500